The park is for the enjoyment of our canine visitors.

 - Dogs must wear collars in the park.
 NO choke chain, spike, prong or shock collars in park.

 - No child under the age of 12 permitted in the park without a supervising adult.
-No children 1 year or younger allowed in the park.
+No children under 6 years of age allowed in the park.

 - Small dogs are considered 30 lbs. and under.
 No dogs over 30 lbs. allowed in the small park.